5G-MAG/rt-5gms-application-server/README.md

 Please note that the default configuration will require the application server to be run as the root user as it uses the privileged port 80 and stores logs and caches in root owned directories.
 If you wish to run this as an unprivileged user you will need to follow the instructions for creating and using an alternative configuration file.
 These instructions can be found in the [development documentation](docs/README.md#running-the-example-without-building).

-Once running you will need an M3 client, such as the [Reference Tools 5GMSd AF](https://github.com/5G-MAG/rt-5gms-application-function), to manage the running AS.
+Once running you will need an M3 client, such as the [5GMS AF](https://github.com/5G-MAG/rt-5gms-application-function), to manage the running AS.
 For standalone configuration for testing, see the "Testing without the Application Function" section of the [development documentation](docs/README.md#testing-without-the-application-function).

 ## Development